280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 ### Edit Code Directly

-You can edit the charybdis.keymap file directly to match any configuration you want by using the behavior and codes from above.
+You can edit the keymap file directly to match any configuration you want by using the behavior and codes from above.

 ### Use a GUI